 According to the U.S. National Council on Disabilities, eleven percent of people are adversely affected by sensitivities to the extent that they need reasonable accommodation in the provision of housing.
-Is this prevalence reflected in the actions of Canadian authorities when it comes to housing or other concerns?
+Is this prevalence reflected in the actions of provincial and territorial authorities when it comes to housing or other concerns?

-- How are persons with sensitivities provided with drinking, bathing water in your jurisdiction?
+- How are persons with exquisite sensitivities provided with drinking, bathing water in your jurisdiction?

 Police and Justice

 - How many charges have been prosecuted in your jurisdiction under s.
 216 and s.
 217.1 of the Criminal Code?